 Months of entry

-All of our Classics modules are taught by specialists and active researchers, so different author-specific modules are available in every academic year, from Homer to Diodorus Siculus, and from Ovid to Latin epigraphy.
+All our modules are taught by specialists and active researchers.
 The influence of our research on our teaching offers our students the opportunity to learn from the best in the subject and follow the latest scholarly trends and discoveries.

 Qualification and course duration